The Clear Edge

 Pattern over 4 weeks:

-• Strategic work energizing: CEO identity forming, alignment increasing
+• Strategic work energizing: When strategic work consistently feels energizing, CEO identity is forming and alignment is increasing.

 At $140K, your founder identity hits a crisis point.